Law – Online Distance Learning

 If you intend to become a solicitor, you can complete the Diploma in Professional Legal Practice (DPLP) at RGU.
 This is a one-year postgraduate qualification, which can be studied on a part-time basis, and is mandatory in order to practice as a solicitor in Scotland.
 Many of our graduates who have taken this route have an excellent record for securing quality employment in the legal profession.

 The Online LLB is designed as a graduate entry qualification.
-Applicants will be expected to have a Bachelor's degree (or equivalent) in a relevant discipline such as law, business, management, history, modern studies, journalism or other similar subject.
+Applicants will be expected to have a 2.2 (Hons) degree (or equivalent) in a relevant discipline such as law, business, management, history, modern studies, journalism or other similar subject.

 Applicants who do not have a degree in a relevant discipline may still obtain entry under one of the following criteria: